Prospect Generator with Joint Venture Opportunities

 - Active joint venture on its South Voisey’s Bay nickel-cobalt project which sits approximately 85 kilometers south of the South Voisey’s Bay mine.

-- The company has recently optioned the Burn copper-gold project to Freeport-McMoRan.
+- The company optioned the Burn copper-gold project to Freeport-McMoRan.

 - Management team with over 85 years of combined experience.